The one with the methhead mascot beast. Also the one where Mary Tamm plays a whopping four separate characters.

 - Bilingual Bonus / Visual Pun: Dutch speakers will note that Grendel escapes by jumping into the gracht (moat) of castle Gracht.

-- Frickin' Laser Beams: Taran swords and crossbows shoot them.
+- Energy Weapon: Taran swords and crossbows shoot them.

 - The Guards Must Be Crazy: Sick Prisoner version.